L-Marcel/exe-classwork/README.md

 ## Roadmap

-- [ ] Remove error on check deleted files
+- [x] Remove error on check deleted or renamed files
-- [ ] Add exit of classroom option
+- [] Add exit of classroom option
 - [ ] Improve charts in mobile
 - [ ] Finish documentation
 - [ ] Add support for Python